 Shar smiled at her.
 “Can I have her when she’s weaned?”

-“Of course you can.
+“Of course, you can.
 Three cats will be a lot for me to take care of.
 Two will be enough trouble, but at least I’ll have company.”

-“You will find your mate Lyvia.
+“You’ll find your mate Lyvia.
 Just wait,” Shar said with a smile.